FedeRog1977/brittonsbash-content/Transcript.md

 ## Problem

 * People don't just want to see low prices, they want to see progressively greater value
-* There is already a page which allows you to view energy usage.
-This is good but it's mundane.
-Its comprised of status bars to represent cost and bar charts to represent cost over time.
-This relies heavily on the user having their own motivation to
+* The *Energy Usage* page is a bit mundane.
+It relies on the user's own motivation
+* This may not be stimulating enough to keep new users enticed
-* The younger generation need competition to stimulate their prolonged interest in something.
+* The younger, perhaps *First Timer*, generation need competition to stimulate their prolonged interest

 ## Enhancements